 Explore the property on an eco-hiking tour designed for hiking and wine enthusiasts, with an emphasis on sustainable winegrowing practices.
 Learn how distinct ecosystems and native habitats contribute to the process of sustainable winegrowing.
 Taste wines along the way, in the vineyards where the grapes were grown.

-Conducted by longtime winery employee John Hardman, the approximately four-mile hike is moderately strenuous, taking guests from the Sonoma Valley floor to 1,400 feet into the Mayacamas Mountain range.
+The approximately four-mile guided hike is moderately strenuous, taking guests from the Sonoma Valley floor to 1,400 feet into the Mayacamas Mountain range.
 (Hikes are $30 per person, or $15 for wine club members; 9825 Sonoma Highway, Kenwood, 707-833-5501)

 Sonoma County Vineyard Adventures

 On any given day and with no advance reservation, you can take self-guided vineyard tours at participating wineries in Sonoma County: Balletto Vineyards & Winery, Francis Ford Coppola Winery (trail under construction in summer 2018), Matanzas Creek Winery, Schug Carneros Estate Winery, St. Francis Winery & Vineyards, Amista Vineyards, Mauritson Wines, and La Crema Estate at Saralee's Vineyard.